opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 # Setting up a self-managed Dashboards instance in an EC2-hosted container: SAML authentication

 ## Prerequisite
-AWS managed OpenSearch domain with SAML authentication enabled.
-[Reference here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/saml.html
+An AWS-managed OpenSearch domain with SAML authentication enabled is required.
+For more information, see [SAML authentication for OpenSearch Dashboards](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/saml.html).
 )

 ## Spinning up a self-managed Dashboards instance in an EC2-hosted container